 Acquiring land for trails ultimately leads to the preservation of the Keweenaw Peninsula in a low impact, sustainable manner, while maintaining public access for all.
-In fact, as a CHTC volunteer board member, Sam is currently involved with the Access Protection Project, an effort to permanently protect public access to the property at the core of our existing trail system.
+In fact, as a CHTC is currently involved with the Access Protection Project, an effort to permanently protect public access to the property at the core of our existing trail system.
 To date, over $7000 has been contributed to Land Acquisition efforts with KAC customer $2 Donations at the time of booking a bike rental or shuttle.
 KAC continues to support the Keweenaw Outdoor recreation Coalition (KORC), which is working to “secure permanent public access and community management for at-risk land in Keweenaw County.”

 KAC is the focal point of Copper Harbor’s bicycle tourism, which has grown to become an estimated 1/3 of Copper Harbor’s economy.
 By offering a wide variety of guided and self-guided land and water activities, we make our activities accessible to all, from the beginner to the expert.
 For instance, tours have a thorough instructional component, in an effort to make novices more comfortable and engaged in the unfamiliar.
 By being so accommodating to our customers we have found that 1/3 become returning customers, thus returning to the Harbor on a regular basis and fueling the economy.